ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ShopSmart uses Logistic Regression to predict whether a user will purchase a product (0 = No, 1 = Yes) based on browsing time, product price, and discount percentage.
 If the probability of purchase exceeds 0.5, the model predicts a purchase, enabling ShopSmart to personalize marketing campaigns and target high-potential customers effectively.

- ## C.3 .
-Decision Tree (5 mins)* (5 min)

----

-### 3.1.1.
-Introduction to Decision Trees
-A decision tree is a supervised machine learning algorithm used for both classification and regression tasks.
-It works by splitting the dataset into subsets based on feature values, resulting in a tree-like structure of decisions that can be easily visualized and interpreted.

-### 3.1.2 Types of Decision Trees:
-1. **Classification Tree**: Used to predict categorical outcomes.
-The goal is to assign data to one of several predefined classes.
-2. **Regression Tree**: Used to predict continuous outcomes.
-It approximates real-valued functions.

-### 3.1.3.Why Use Decision Trees?
-- Intuitive structure that mirrors human decision-making processes.
-- Handles both numerical and categorical data effectively.
-- Requires minimal data preprocessing (e.g., no need for normalization).

-### 3.1.4 How Decision Trees Work
-- **Root Node**: Represents the entire dataset and initiates the splitting process.
-- **Decision Nodes**: Intermediate nodes where the data is further split based on conditions.
-- **Leaf Nodes**: Final nodes that represent a decision or outcome.
-- **Branches**: Connections between nodes that represent the flow of data through conditions.

-## 3.2.
-Building a Decision Tree

-### 3.2.1 Steps to Build a Decision Tree:
-1. **Select the Best Attribute for Splitting**:
-   - Choose the feature that maximizes the homogeneity of the resulting subsets.
-This can be determined using metrics like Gini Impurity or Information Gain.
-2. **Split the Dataset**:
-   - Partition the data into subsets based on the selected feature’s values.
-3. **Repeat the Process**:
-   - Recursively apply the splitting criteria to each subset until a stopping condition is met.

-### 3.2.2 Stopping Conditions:
-- Reaching a predefined maximum depth.
-- Having a minimum number of samples in each leaf node.
-- Observing no significant improvement in split quality.

-### 3.2.3 Common Splitting Algorithms:
-1. **CART (Classification and Regression Trees)**:
-   - Uses Gini Impurity for classification tasks and Mean Squared Error for regression tasks.
-2. **ID3 (Iterative Dichotomiser 3)**:
-   - Uses Information Gain to determine splits.
-3. **C4.5**:
-   - An extension of ID3 that handles continuous attributes and missing values.

-### 3.2.3.1 Splitting Criteria

-### Gini Impurity
-- Measures the likelihood of incorrect classification of a randomly chosen element.

-### 3.2.3.2 Entropy and Information Gain
-- **Entropy** measures impurity or disorder in a dataset:

-- **Information Gain** quantifies the reduction in entropy achieved by splitting the data on a specific attribute.

-### 3.2.3.1 Reduction in Variance (Regression)
-- Used for regression trees to measure the quality of a split.

-### 3.2.3.2 Pruning Techniques
-Pruning is essential to prevent overfitting by simplifying the decision tree structure.

-### 3.2.3.1 Pre-pruning (Early Stopping)
-- Applies constraints during the tree-building process:
-  - Set a maximum tree depth.
-  - Specify a minimum number of samples per split.
-  - Define a minimum improvement in split quality.

-### 3.2.3.1 Post-pruning (Simplification After Growth)
-- Removes branches that have little impact on prediction accuracy after the tree is fully grown.
-This is typically done by cross-validation to ensure optimal tree size.
-- **Cost Complexity Pruning**:
-  - Balances tree complexity and accuracy by minimizing a cost function that penalizes larger trees.

 ## 4. Advantages and Disadvantages